Brogyntyn

-Brogyntyn, or Porkington, is a mansion in the parish of Selatyn to the north-west of Oswestry in Shropshire, England.
+Brogyntyn is a mansion in the parish of Selatyn to the north-west of Oswestry in Shropshire, England.
 Brogyntyn Hall was the home of the Ormsby-Gore family from 1815, and had previously been the estate of their ancestors the Maurices and Owens since the sixteenth century.
 It was abandoned and uninhabited from around 1985.

 History

-It was a residence of members of the princely dynasty of the Welsh kingdom of Powys and one of the taî'r uchelwyr (houses of the gentry) in late medieval Wales.
+It was a residence of members of the princely dynasty of the Welsh Kingdom of Powys, belonging to the House of Mathrafal, and one of the taî'r uchelwyr (houses of the gentry) in late medieval Wales.
 It subsequently came into the possession of the Ormsby-Gore family (Lord Harlech).
-Its English correspondent is sometimes given as Porkington..
 A manuscript known to have been in the possession of Brogyntyn in 1574 was a copy of the Hanes Gruf(f)udd ab Cynan.